goncalor/breakout-boards/README.md

-Right now please don not trust what is on this repository.
+Right now please do not trust what is on this repository.
 Thank you.

 # breakout-boards
 A collection of breakout boards